kylephillips/simple-locator/readme.txt

 == More Information ==

 = Shortcode Options =
-The shortcode to display the form and results is [wp_simple_locator].
+The shortcode to display the form and results is [simple_locator].
 There are several options available for customizing the form and results:

-* **distances** - A comma separated list of numbers used to ustomize the list of available distances to choose from in the form
+* **distances** - A comma separated list of numbers used to customize the list of available distances to choose from in the form.
+Defaults to 5,10,20,50,100
-* **mapheight** - The height of the map in pixels
+* **mapheight** - The height of the map in pixels.
+Defaults to 250.
-* **mapcontainer** – The unique ID of a custom container in which to load the map.
+* **mapcontainer** – The unique ID of a custom container in which to load the map (ID parameter of HTML element).
-* **resultscontainer** - The unique ID of a custom container in which to load the search results.
+* **resultscontainer** - The unique ID of a custom container in which to load the search results (ID parameter of HTML element).
-* **buttontext** - Text to display in submit button
+* **buttontext** - Text to display in submit button.
+Defaults to "Search".
 * **addresslabel** – Customize the address form label
 * **mapcontrols** – Hide or show the map controls
 * **mapcontrolsposition** – Google Maps formatted position for map controls (ex: TOP_LEFT)
+* **showgeobutton** - Whether to show or hide the "Use My Location" button.
+This button is hidden on sites that do not include an https connection.
+Defaults to false.
+* **geobuttontext** - Customize the text content of the geolocation button if shown.
+Defaults to "Use My Location".
+* **ajax** - Whether to submit the form with an ajax request.
+Defaults to true.
+* **formmethod** - The method of which the form submits.
+Default to "post".
+If using a GET method with a non-ajax request, a results page must be specified.
-* **placeholder** - Customize the search input placeholder text (added in v1.3.0)
+* **placeholder** - Customize the search input placeholder text.
+Defaults to "Enter a Location"
-* **noresultstext** - Customize the text displayed if no results are returned (added in v1.3.0)
+* **noresultstext** - Customize the text displayed if no results are returned.
+Defaults to "No results found".
 * **ajax** – To disable AJAX form submission, use ajax="false".
 NOTE: custom map/results containers are not available for non-AJAX forms (added in v1.3.0)
 * **perpage** - Used in conjunction with AJAX option.
 If a perpage option is included in a non-AJAX form, the results will be displayed with simple pagination, limited to the number per page specified.
 (Ex: ajax="false" perpage="15").
-Pagination is not available with AJAX forms. (added in v1.3.0)
+Pagination is not available with AJAX forms.
+* **resultspage** - If a non-ajax form is being submitted (see ajax option), a separate results page may be specified.
 * **taxonomies** - To include taxonomy filters in the search form, use a comma-separated list of taxonomy names/slugs.
 The form will include select menus for each of the taxonomies specified.
 (AJAX only)
+* **taxonomy_field_type** - If taxonomy fields are displayed, the field type may be either "select" or "checkbox".
+Defaults to "select".
 * **allowemptyaddress** - Set as "true" to allow empty address fields to be submitted (useful for returning all locations regardless of the user-specified location)
+* **showall** - Whether to show all locations on page load.
+Defaults to false.

-Visit [locate.wp](http://locatewp.com#documentation) for more detailed information.
+Visit [locate.wp](https://locatewp.com#documentation) for more detailed information.

 = Widget Use =